 Care Tips for Beginner Houseplants

-If you’re a newbie and want to make sure you have the success with your indoor garden then the following general care tips will help you avoid any errors:
+If you’re a newbie and want to make sure you have the success with your indoor plants then these tips will help to avoid the biggest mistakes.

 - Light: Most houseplants prefer bright, indirect light.
-Observe your plant’s response to its location and adjust as needed.
+Watch your plant and see how it responds to things like its location and make any changes as needed.

 - Watering: Overwatering is a common mistake.
 It’s better to underwater than overwater.
-Check the soil moisture before watering.
+Check how moist the soil is before you water.

-- Humidity: Many houseplants originate from humid environments.
-If your home is dry, especially in winter, try using a humidity tray or misting your plants.
+- Humidity: Many houseplants come from from humid environments.
+So if your home is dry, especially in the winter, try using a humidity tray or misting the plants to help them.

-- Soil and Drainage: Use well-draining potting soil and be sure your pots have drainage holes to stop root rot.
+- Soil and Drainage: Use a potting soil that drains well and be sure your pots have drainage holes so the water doesn’t sit in them and cause root rot.

-- Fertilization: During the growing season (spring and summer), feed your plants with a balanced, water-soluble fertilizer according to the package instructions.
+- Fertilization: During the growing season (spring and summer), give your plants a balanced fertilizer and follow the instructions on the packaging.

 Common Challenges and Solutions

-Even with easy to care for plants you can still face challenges:
+Even with plants that are easy to care for you can still run in to challenges:

-- Yellow Leaves: Yellowing can occur due to overwatering or underwatering.
-Check the soil moisture and adjust your watering schedule.
-If the soil is too wet let it dry out before the next watering.
+- Yellow Leaves: Usually happens because of overwatering or underwatering.
+Check how wet the soil is and change up how you’re watering if need be.
+If the soil is too wet let it dry out before the next time you water.

 - Brown Tips: This is often caused by low humidity or fluoride in tap water.
-Increase humidity by misting or using a pebble tray and use filtered or distilled water for your plants.
+Try increasing the humidity by misiting the plants or using a pebble tray.
+Use filtered or distilled water as well so they’re not getting fluoride that’s in tap water.

-- Pests: Common pests like spider mites, mealybugs or aphids can be managed with insecticidal soap or by wiping the leaves with a solution of water and a few drops of dish soap.
+- Pests: Common pests like spider mites, mealybugs or aphids can be managed with insecticidal soap or by wiping the leaves with water and a few drops of dish soap.

-- Leggy Growth: If your plant looks spindly with long, weak stems, it may not be getting enough light.
-Move it closer to a window or supplement with a grow light.
+- Leggy Growth: If your plant gets long and spindly growth with weaker stems it probably isn’t getting enough light.
+Just move it closer to a window that has light or use a grow light.

 Creative Ways to Display Your Plants